Poland marks Army Day with parade, call for US military base

-WARSAW, Poland (AP) — Poland’s president voiced hope for a permanent U.S. military presence in his country as the Eastern European nation put on a large military parade on its Army Day holiday replete with an air show and people marching in Napoleonic-era uniforms.
+WARSAW, Poland (AP) — Poland’s president voiced hope for a permanent U.S. military presence in his country, speaking as the nation put on a large military parade on its Armed Forces Day holiday Wednesday replete with tanks and people marching in historic uniforms.

-Poland is fearful of Russia’s renewed aggression in Eastern Europe, and President Andrzej Duda said during Wednesday’s celebrations that a permanent presence by the U.S. Army would “scare away every potential attacker.”
+Poland is fearful of Russia’s renewed aggression, and President Andrzej Duda said that a permanent presence by the U.S. Army would “deter every potential aggressor.”

-The U.S. military, on its own and as part of a NATO effort, rotates troops in and out of Poland and other nervous countries on NATO’s eastern flank.
+The U.S. military, on its own and as part of a NATO effort, began rotating troops in and out of Poland and other nervous countries on NATO’s eastern flank, including Lithuania, Latvia and Estonia, after Russia’s annexation of the Crimean Peninsula from Ukraine in 2014.

-Duda said if the economy allows, he wants Poland to increase defense spending to 2.5 percent of GDP, above the current 2 percent NATO target, which Poland already meets.
+Poland has recently been lobbying for a permanent U.S. base and more American forces.
+There hasn’t yet been a response on whether Washington will agree to a move that would be expensive and sure to infuriate Moscow.

 Most Read Nation & World Stories